 Presenting the budget in ERC

-As of May 2019, the budget presentation (including the text providing descriptions and justifications) of the ERC project is located in Part A, “Section 3 – Budget” of the proposal (in the electronic form).
-This is the only section through which it needs to be presented.
-This means the budget should not be presented in the extended synopsis (section “a” in Part B1) or anywhere in Part B2, unlike before.
+As of May 2019, the budget presentation (including the text providing descriptions and justifications) of the ERC project (excluding SyG) is located in Part A, “3 – Budget” of the proposal (in the electronic form).
+This is the only section through which the budget needs to be presented.
+This means the budget should not be presented in the extended synopsis (‘section a’ in Part B1) or anywhere in Part B2, unlike before.

-The budget presentation is divided into two parts:
+The budget section is divided into two parts:

 - The budget table